Remote Debugging Webpages In iOS Safari

 This small debug server must allow the debugger to interact with the code running on the remote machine as if it were running on the same machine.

 Remote debugging Safari can be painful especially if you are not a Mac user.
-Web developers, generally are familiar with the tools available to them while debugging a web page in the browser of a desktop, but face problems while debugging applications developed for mobile devices such as the iPad or iPhone.
+Web developers, generally are familiar with the tools available to them while local page testing, but face problems while debugging applications developed for mobile devices such as the iPad or iPhone.

 A possible solution to the problem is remote debugging – making use of the same tools as you would have used while performing the task on a desktop, except for the fact that now you are connected to your mobile device.
 Debugging safari on iOS requires a minimum of Safari 6.
 However, there is a bad news for Windows and Linux developers here as the latest version of Safari is not available at all for Linux while for Windows only Safari 5 is available.